Skip to content

 thumbnail links

 Most browsers have some good developer tools to let you Inspect Element and get a better view of the HTML DOM.
-Be warned that this information isn't always the same as View Source (which is what hydrus will get when it downloads the initial HTML document), as some sites load results dynamically with javascript and maybe an internal JSON API call (when sites move to systems that load more thumbs as you scroll down, it makes our job more difficult--in these cases, you'll need to chase down the embedded JSON or figure out what API calls their JS is making--the browser's developer tools can help you here again).
-Thankfully, e621 is (and most boorus are) fairly static and simple:
+Be warned that this information isn't always the same as View Source (which is what hydrus will get when it downloads the initial HTML document), as some sites load results dynamically with javascript.
+Most older boorus, though, are fairly static and simple.

-Every thumb on e621 is a <span> with class="thumb" wrapping an <a> and an <img>.
-This is a common pattern, and easy to parse:
+You might discover that every thumbnail link is a <span> with class="thumb" wrapping an <a> and an <img>.
+This sort of pattern is easy to parse in a new content parser:

 Remember that the parsing system allows you to go up ancestors as well as down descendants.
 If your thumb-box has multiple links--like to see the artist's profile or 'set as favourite'--you can try searching for the <span>s, then down to the <img>, and then up to the nearest <a>.
 In English, this is saying, "Find me all the image link URLs in the thumb boxes."